allen-joey/packer-ami-ubuntu/README.md

 The AMI is created using packer.

-1. Update the default values of base_ami, subnet_id (with internet access) and security_group_id (allow port 22 from local ip) in the variables.pkr.hcl to match the ones in your AWS account.
-3. cd into the project folder in the cloned repository.
+1. cd into the project folder in the cloned repository.
-4. Run the following commands in order
+2. Run the following commands in order
     - packer init .
     - packer fmt .
     - packer validate . or packer-fmt-validate.sh script